My Story

 The Need

 January 4, 2011.
 I joined Symmetry Software as employee #11.
-My first task: maintain and update PaycheckCity.com, a free tool that showcases Symmetry's flagship tax engine.
-The site had 1.5 million unique users per year and needed to be migrated off Microsoft IIS.
+My first task: migrate PaycheckCity.com off Classic ASP on IIS.
+The site had 1.5 million unique users per year and 13 calculators that clients embedded on their own sites.

 The Solution